- News & Resources

 Projects may focus on, but are not limited to, clinical education, education in administration or education in research methods.
 Projects must have been started after January 1, 2013.
 Nominated projects should improve an existing education issue or problem or provide a new solution.
 Results should be included along with information on how the innovation can be implemented by other institutions.

-This award shall be given to a member of the Association who has achieved distinction and peer recognition regionally or nationally by virtue of excellence as a teacher, researcher and/or administrator.
+This award shall be given to an AAP member who has achieved distinction and peer recognition regionally or nationally by virtue of excellence as a teacher, researcher and/or administrator.
 This award shall be given to no more than one member in any particular year.
 Those honored as Distinguished Members are not eligible for the award.

 Early Career Academician